ESiWACE/esdm/README.md

 - `tools` contains separate programs, e.g., for benchmarking HDF5.
-  They should only be loosly coupled with the source code and allow to be used with the regular HDF5.
+  They should only be loosely coupled with the source code and allow to be used with the regular HDF5.